fieldtrip/website/faq/preproc/dataformat/dataformat_own.md

     - /faq/dataformat_own/
 ---

-# How can I import my own data format?

 There are two approaches for importing data from an unsupported format: you can either extend FieldTrip with new code, or you can circumvent the import procedure.

 ## Extend the FieldTrip reading functions